praetoriandigital/cub-java/README.md

     try {
       obj = Cub.factory.fromString(hookBody);
     } catch (DeserializationUnknownCubModelException e) {
-      // Webhook related to the cub model which was not implemented in the cub-java. return httpStatusOk;
+      // Webhook related to the cub model that was not implemented in the cub-java. return httpStatusOk;
     } catch (DeserializationException e) {
       // Cub-java can not deserialize webhook data to the Cub model.